oasisprotocol/demo-opl/examples/hyperlane-pingpong/README.md

-# PingPong via Hyperlane Protocol
+# Ping Pong via Hyperlane Protocol

 This example lets you send a message via [Hyperlane Protocol]